Regis Corporation (RGS) can beat the pack with these strategies

-As of Thursday, Regis Corporation’s (NYSE:RGS) stock closed at $1.14, down from $1.19 the previous day.
-While Regis Corporation has underperformed by -4.20%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RGS fell by -39.04%, with highs and lows ranging from $2.34 to $0.50, whereas the simple moving average fell by -2.44% in the last 200 days.
+In Wednesday’s session, Regis Corporation (NYSE:RGS) marked $1.04 per share, down from $1.08 in the previous session.
+While Regis Corporation has underperformed by -3.70%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RGS fell by -38.82%, with highs and lows ranging from $2.34 to $0.50, whereas the simple moving average fell by -11.51% in the last 200 days.

 Sponsored